 Backcountry essentials (aka what to pack!)

-- Layers (here is a great resource if you’re wondering what to wear hiking)
+- Plenty of layers (here is a great resource if you’re wondering what to wear hiking)

 - Rain jacket

 - Hiking shoes (boots, hiking sandals or cross trainers – depending on what works best for you in the environment you choose)

 - Bug spray (we prefer the natural stuff)

 - Insulated water bottle(s) and/or bladder for your Camelbak

 - Water purification (we love our Steripen, but find our Grayl filtered water bottles work really well on backpacking trips!)

 - Dry bag (we always carry one with us for our valuables in case of rain)